diegopacheco/tupilang/README.md

 ##### Distribution with Visitor Pattern

 The victor pattern helps to add more logic on the AST side of the story.
-However is always the same `acept` method with no much logic.
+However, is always the same `acept` method with no much logic.
 The issue IMHO is that the parser flow or options getting hidden across multiple classes which IMHO gets harder to understand and even to maintain.